 Now that you know why CBD oil is amazing, you might be thinking about buying it.
 But wait … is CBD oil even legal?

 Well … it’s hard to say.
 But that shouldn’t discourage you.
-CBD oil isn’t illegal—it just exists in a fuzzy area of the law.
+CBD oil isn’t illegal—it just exists in a fuzzy area of the law (update this has now changed with the approval of the 2018 Farm Bill).

 Some producers claim that CBD oil is completely legal in every state of the US.
 This is true to a point.
 The federal government is okay with CBD oil so long as it comes from the stem, seed, or root of the hemp plant, but unfortunately, they are not cool with it coming from the leaves.
 That is however where the most potent concentrations of CBD are located.